 - Evaluate and make changes to the plan as necessary

 Donna Jordan, AIF®, CLU®, RHU®, RFC®, CFP® is a financial planning practitioner and investment advisor.
-She holds a Master’s degree and five professional designations: Accredited Investment Fiduciary®; Chartered Life Underwriter®; Registered Health Underwriter®; Registered Financial Consultant®; and Certified Financial Planner®.
+She holds a Master’s degree and four professional designations: Accredited Investment Fiduciary®; Chartered Life Underwriter®; Registered Health Underwriter®; and Certified Financial Planner®.
 She has had over 30 years of experience in a broad range of financial services, to include banking, mortgage banking, insurance, investments, and employee benefits.
 Ms. Jordan is also a state-designated instructor for continuing education for life and health insurance professionals in the State of Florida, and has instructed consumer education courses in financial planning at both Pensacola Junior College and Okaloosa-Walton Community College.
 In addition to teaching the Introduction to Financial Planning course in the online program, she has also taught the Intro and Retirement Planning courses for FSU in the traditional classroom program and is guest lecturer for the Life and Health segments of the online Insurance Planning course.
 She has also served on the textbook selection committee for the CFP® Board of Standards.

 Textbooks and Calculator

 Cases in Financial Planning: Analysis and Presentation – 3rd Edition

 Authors: Michael A. Dalton, James F. Dalton, Katheleen F. Oakley

 Published by: Money Education